bkil/freedom-fighters/en/article/twtxt-yarn-social.md

 * Browser caching is per-origin
 * Improve efficiency by funneling cached content to a stable origin either via an iframe or by redirecting
 * Redirecting to a trusted frontend also enables trusted password entry
-* A customized bookmarklet to redirect to their "home" frontend and transfer any loaded data from the body through the anchor
+* A customized bookmarklet to redirect to their "home" frontend and transfer any loaded data from the body through the anchor or an opener-based relay
 * An option to migrate between frontends
 * The preloader offers redirection upon first opening the given origin so the user may also override the version of the app embedded
 * May support staged rollout where users are assigned a periodically rotated delay of updating